top of page

 Local Events: Big Impact, Close to Home

-Local one-day NSA events are another great way to dip your toes into the community pool.
-These events, hosted across the country, offer kids, teens, and their families a chance to engage with others who share similar experiences without having to book a week off work.Â
+Local one-day NSA events are another excellent way to dip your toes into the community pool.
+Hosted across the country, these events offer kids, teens, and their families a chance to engage with others who share similar experiences without needing to book a week off work.
+Attending local events can be the first step toward building a strong support network.

 Virtual Support for Parents & Caregivers